o0Adrian/flet-mvc/README.md

 * [Common Mistakes](#common-mistakes)

+<a name="quick-start"></a>

+# Quick Start: `flet-mvc` cli
+Flet-mvc v.0.1.1 now includes new **quick start** commands that you can use in the **terminal**.
+They will allow you to start developing right away, without the need of going though the effort of: looking for examples, copying old code as guidance, creating snippets or even reading this documentation every time you are in the need of starting a new Flet project with the MVC structure.

+**The commands:**

+- `flet-mvc start`: Creates the most basic MVC template for a flet app.
+- `flet-mvc routes`: Creates the basic MVC template for a routed flet app.
+- `flet-mvc tabs`: Creates the basic MVC template for a flet app that uses tabs. (advanced)

+NOTE: The `flet-mvc tabs` command includes a concept of inheriting a modal inside other modal.
+This would illustrate **one** solution when in the need of making a View interact/modify other views.
+Remember that these are just templates, feel free to modify as needed.

 # Version History
+### **Flet-mvc v0.1.1 - The template update:**
+- Bug fixes
+- Added new flet-mvc cli.
+See "Quick Start: flet-mvc cli"

 ### **Flet-mvc v0.1.0 - The datapoint update:**

 - Added Ref Datapoints:<br>Creating Ref objects is no longer a pain, the need of using `__init__` and attributes in the model has been removed.
 It's now as easy as creating a new datapoint and setting it up inside a flet control: `ft.Text(ref=model.MyRefDatapoint)`.<br>They will show the returned value to the flet Control automatically and change it's value whenever a value is set to this datapoints.
 For more information see  [Datapoints](#datapoints).